santoshnaruje/LLD-Low-Level-Design/README.md

 node 01_SRP.js
 ```

-## 📖 Learning Resources
+## 📖 About

-This repository is based on examples from:
-- **Shrayansh Jain's "Concept && Coding"** YouTube channel
-- Video references included in code comments
+This repository contains educational implementations of SOLID principles and design patterns for learning purposes.

 ## 🤝 Contributing

 Feel free to contribute by:
 - Adding more design patterns